top1944/duckuments/docs/17_setup/1_2_reproducing_duckietop.md

-# Reproducing the Ubuntu image for laptops
+# Reproducing the image for laptops

 These are Andrea's notes for the laptops (Duckietops).